When Can You “Give a Child Up” for Adoption?

 Logistically, the adoption process is fairly simple.
 To make your experience easier, here is a brief overview of the five steps to adoption so that you can be prepared ahead of time:

-- Step 4: Get to know the family: Once you’ve picked the perfect family for your unborn baby adoption, it’s time to start getting to know them.
+Once you’ve picked the perfect family for your unborn baby adoption, it’s time to start getting to know them.
+This process is known as “open adoption.”
 The first time you speak will be through a mediated phone call with your adoption professional.
 But after that, you can keep getting to know them through phone calls, emails, and even in-person visits.
 We know this step can be pretty nerve-wracking, so don’t be afraid to take it at your own pace.

 And that’s it!
 Hopefully, this gave you an idea of what to expect when you get ready for an unborn baby private adoption.
 If you have any questions, don’t forget that you can always reach out to your adoption professional.